Step by step guide to buying a house

 Finding a solicitor (or conveyancer) is an important part of the process.
 They play a key role in the purchase of the property, ensuring the transfer is done correctly.
 They also highlight any issues they discover when doing searches and preparing your contracts.

 A word of mouth recommendation for a solicitor is invaluable, so ask friends and family or your estate agent.
-Make sure you will be able to get in touch with them easily, and be wary of online firms without a phone number to contact them.
+Make sure you'll be able to get in touch with them easily, and be wary of online firms without a phone number to contact them.

 You will also need to check with your lender that the solicitor (or conveyancer) is acceptable to them.